 The full press release can be found via the link below.

-Next release is Tuesday, March 12, 2019, for the February 2019 Consumer Price Index.
+Next release is Thursday, November 13, 2019, for the October 2019 Consumer Price Index.

 The survey is attached as a pdf below.
-The next survey will be conducted in April 2019.
+The next survey will be conducted in October 2019.